aprinur/Scraping_ycombinator/README.md

 <li>
 Exit
 <p> Close the program </p>
+<p> You can type exit in any form to close the program</p>
 </li>
 </ul>

 ## What does this program collected ?

 This program will scrape company name, batch, sector, region, company description, founding date, founders, incubator, source url and company url.
 You can save it in a database only or as an Excel and Csv file too.
 The previous scraping database result will stay, in case you lose the Excel file and need to save it